With A Warm, Caring Staff and Stunningly Natural Results,

 You probably have more questions about Botox that apply to your unique situation.
 In that case, the best way to answer them is to schedule a consultation!
 You can request your appointment online, or call our Cary, North Carolina office at (919) 335-9298.

-Most clients begin seeing Botox treatment results within 5 to 10 days, with full effects at the 2 week mark.
+When will I see the results of my Botox treatment?
+Most clients begin seeing Botox treatment results within 5 to 10 days, with full effects at the 2-week mark.

-Botox Cosmetic is the most popular neurotoxins worldwide.
+Is one brand or product better than Botox?
+Botox Cosmetic is the most popular neurotoxin worldwide.
 We encourage you to schedule a skin analysis with one of our Expert Medical Injectors so you may determine the treatment that works best for you.

-Patients describe Botox injections like a little “snap” or “pinch” at the injection site.
+Does it hurt to get Botox?
+Patients describe Botox injections as a little “snap” or “pinch” at the injection site.
 While some clients are more sensitive than others nearly all clients tolerate the treatment well.

+How does Botox get rid of wrinkles?
 Botox relaxes the movement of the facial muscles that create wrinkles and lines on the face.
 Botox treatments work by blocking the uptake of acetylcholine by the muscles of the face.
-Through this process, facial wrinkles soften and may in some cases be eliminated entirely.
+Through this process, facial wrinkles soften and may, in some cases, be eliminated.

-Yes, you can receive Botox the same day you receive other injectable treatments.
-There is no contraindication to receiving multiple treatments to the face on the same day.
+Can I get Botox done on the same day as another injectable procedure?
+Yes; you can receive Botox the same day you receive other injectable treatments.
+There is no contraindication to receiving multiple treatments on the same day.